 "Any serious exploration of occult, surrealistic, phantasmagoric gifts and phenomena presupposes a dialectical intertwinement to which a romantic turn of mind is impervious.
 For histrionic or fanatical stress on the mysterious side of the mysterious takes us no further; we penetrate the mystery only to the degree that we recognize it in the everyday world, by virtue of a dialectical optic that perceives the everyday as impenetrable, the impenetrable as everyday.
 The most passionate investigation of telepathic phenomena, for example, will not teach us half as much about reading (which is an eminently telepathic process), as the profane illumination of reading about telepathic phenomena.
 And the most passionate investigation of the hashish trance will not teach us half as much about thinking (which is eminently narcotic), as the profane illumination of thinking about the hashish trance.
-The reader, the thinker, the loiterer, the flâneur, are types of illuminati just as much as the opium eater, the dreamer, the ecstatic.
-[And more profane.
-Not to mention that most terrible drug --ourselves -- which we take in solitude.]"
+The reader, the thinker, the loiterer, the

-~ Walter Benjamin, from "Surrealism" (1927), in Selected Writings, vol. 2
+~ Walter Benjamin, from "Surrealism" (1927), in

-[First encountered (in part) in "Draft 85: Hard Copy by Rachel Blau DuPlessis, via wood s lot.]
+"Draft 85: Hard Copy by Rachel Blau DuPlessis,

-"There is no English equivalent for the French word flâneur.
+About the flâneur:"There is no English equivalent for the French word flâneur.
 Cassell's dictionary defines flâneur as a stroller, saunterer, drifter but none of these terms seems quite accurate.
 There is no English equivalent for the term, just as there is no Anglo-Saxon counterpart of that essentially Gallic individual, the deliberately aimless pedestrian, unencumbered by any obligation or sense of urgency, who, being French and therefore frugal, wastes nothing, including his time which he spends with the leisurely discrimination of a gourmet, savoring the multiple flavors of his city."

 ~ Cornelia Otis Skinner, Elegant Wits and Grand Horizontals